marcou-andrew/CX4640Project/README.md

 Again, division is just as simple.
 The only difference lies in the operation that is carried out between exponents (subtract them) and mantissa (divide them accordingly).
 ## Errors in Floating-Point: How they grow and how to prevent them
 Errors happen very frequently when dealing with floating-point arithmetic.
+They can show up for many reasons but can be catastrophic to a code.
+Listed below are common errors found in each operation.
 ### Addition
+- Due to addition being communitive but NOT associative, it is important to note that $(a + b) + c \ne a + (b + c)
 ### Subtraction
 ### Multiplication
 ### Division